A Lightweight and Interpretable Deepfakes Detection Framework

 Approach

-The framework extracts 850-D facial landmark features using OpenFace2 and 63-D novel heart rate features from seven facial regions.
-These features are fused and standardized before being input into an XGBoost classifier for deepfake detection.
+The framework extracts 850-D facial landmark features using OpenFace2 and novel 63-D heart rate features from seven specified facial regions of interest.
+These features are standardized, fused, and then input into a lightweight XGBoost classifier.
+The model performs classification at both frame and segment levels to distinguish between bonafide and deepfake videos.

 Datasets